-This report relates to products: (i) for which 3TG are necessary to the functionality or production of that product; (ii) that were manufactured, or contracted to be manufactured, by Honeywell; and (iii) for which the manufacture was completed during calendar year 2016 (the Covered Products).
+This report relates to Honeywell products: (i) for which 3TG are necessary to the functionality or production of that product; (ii) that were manufactured, or contracted to be manufactured, by Honeywell; and (iii) for which the manufacture was completed during calendar year 2017 (the Covered Products).

-On the basis of a reasonable country of origin inquiry (RCOI) and due diligence measures described herein, Honeywell does not have sufficient information from suppliers to determine whether 3TG in the Covered Products that may have originated in the Democratic Republic of the Congo, the Republic of the Congo, the Central African Republic, South Sudan, Uganda, Rwanda, Burundi, Tanzania, Zambia and Angola (the Covered Countries) qualify as conflict free.
-Accordingly, the Covered Products referred to in this report are considered to be of an undetermined origin.
+On the basis of a reasonable country of origin inquiry (RCOI) and due diligence measures described herein (including in the section titled "Due Diligence Results" below), as of this reporting period, Honeywell does not have sufficient validated information from the Supplier Group (as defined below) to determine the facilities used to process, and the country of origin and the mine or location of origin of, 3TG used in any part or product supplied to us for use in the Covered Products, including whether such 3TG originated in the Democratic Republic of the Congo, the Republic of the Congo, the Central African Republic, South Sudan, Uganda, Rwanda, Burundi, Tanzania, Zambia and Angola (the Covered Countries).